Sunnyvale Climate Action Scoreboard

 Purple Clock - "Delayed" (i.e., scheduled for the current year but delayed).

-Grey Circle - "Not yet scheduled" (i.e., scheduled for implementation in later years).
+Grey Circle - "Not Yet Scheduled" (i.e., scheduled for implementation in later years).

-Yellow Pause - "On hold" (i.e., due to the pandemic or awaiting action by players outside the City).
+Yellow Pause - "On Hold" (i.e., due to the pandemic or awaiting action by players outside the City).

-Game Plan 2023 At-a-Glance
+Game Plan 2028 At-A-Glance

 The following table provides an at-a-glance view of the status of each one of our Moves.
 Expand each Strategy and Play to find each of the Moves, their status, and the co-benefits each will provide the community as they are implemented.